Ohmnivore/FlxShell/README.md

 ## Available commands (Not all commands support redirection operators yet, even if they are marked as done):
 ## Commands marked with "|" support the | operator as input
 ## Commands marked with "<" support the < operator as input
+## All commands can output to a file with the ">" operator
 * backup -> done
 * cat -> done |<
 * cd -> done |<